syncfusion-content/windowsforms-docs/WindowsForms/Folder-Browser/FAQ/What-are-FolderBrowser-Flags.md

 documentation: ug
 ---

-# What are folderbrowser flags in Windows Forms Folder Browser
+# What are folder browser flags in Windows Forms Folder Browser

 Flags can be used to set various styles for the FolderBrowser Dialog.
 Each style has it's own behavior and these styles can be added or removed to get the desired style for the FolderBrowser Dialog.